-For example, the IRS estimates that in FY 2013, 30 percent or \$4.35 billion in improper EITC payments resulted from verification errors associated with the IRS's inability to identify taxpayers who misreport their income to erroneously claim the EITC.
-TIGTA's review of Tax Year 2012 tax returns identified more than \$1.7 billion in potentially erroneous EITC claims on tax returns with no third-party Forms W-2, Wage and Tax Statement, received by the IRS supporting the wages reported.
-However, the IRS does not have the Forms W-2 information at the time most of these tax returns are processed.
-Employers who file paper Forms W-2 are not required to file these forms until February of each year.
-Employers who e-file Forms W-2 have until the end of March each year to file.
+For example, the IRS estimates that in FY 2013, 30 percent of (or \$4.35 billion) in improper EITC payments resulted from verification errors associated with the IRS's inability to identify taxpayers who misreport their income to erroneously claim the EITC.
+TIGTA's review of TY 2012 tax returns identified more than \$1.7 billion in potentially erroneous EITC claims on tax returns for which no third-party Forms W-2, Wage and Tax Statement, supporting the wages reported had been received by the IRS.